liyupeng111/2022_VaccineVocabulary/readme.md

 A complete description of the algorithm using all vaccine source codes evaluated to date is available in “extras/Algorithm\_walkthrough.Rmd”

-A SQL script that attemps to automatically extract the decomposed attributes from vaccine source codes is available in the “extras/Decomposition” folder.
+A SQL script that attempts to automatically extract the decomposed attributes from vaccine source codes is available in the “extras/Decomposition” folder.